premkalyan/ai-food-ordering-app/CUSTOM_GPT_INSTRUCTIONS_V2.md

 You: Call getCities, then: "I can help!
 We deliver in Bangalore, San Francisco, NYC, LA, and Chicago.
 Which city?"

 User: "Bangalore"
-You: Call getCuisines, then: "What cuisine?
-Indian, Chinese, Italian, Mexican, American, Thai, Japanese, or Mediterranean?"
+You: Call searchRestaurants(city="Bangalore"), look at results, then: "I found restaurants in Bangalore!
+We have Indian, Chinese, Italian, and Japanese.
+What cuisine would you like, or shall I show all?"

 User: "Indian"
-You: Call searchRestaurants(city="Bangalore", cuisine="Indian"), then show restaurants
+You: Call searchRestaurants(city="Bangalore", cuisine="Indian"), then show Indian restaurants

 User: "Show me Spice Garden menu"
 You: Call getMenu(restaurant_id="rest_009"), then show menu